Grandma’s All-Occasion Sugar Cookies. Brought to You By the Makers of Sudafed.

-I baked these All-Occasion Sugar Cookies in the shape of a Christmas tree, because I had this sugar-plum vision that Jeff and I could snack on them while we watched Christmas movies and put up the Christmas tree and wassailed around the house.
+I baked these Sugar Cookies in the shape of a Christmas tree, because I had this sugar-plum vision that Jeff and I could snack on them while we watched Christmas movies and put up the Christmas tree and wassailed around the house.
 But then he got a sore throat.
 And I started sneezing.

 Explosively.